Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 <!-- END SNIPPET -->

-To extract text for additional images, simply call 'analyze' multiple times.
+To extract text for additional images, simply call `analyze` multiple times.
 You can use the same ImageAnalysisClient do to multiple analysis calls.

 ### Extract text from an image URL